Share This Article

 Control Your Reaction

 Don’t forget to check out some relaxation techniques so that you can control your breathing.
-Activities such as yoga or meditation can also aid you in attaining peace of mind, which is quite important.
+Activities such as yoga or meditation can also aid in attaining peace of mind, which is important.
 This way, being exposed to a blaring noise won’t send you into an uncontrollable panic attack.

 Practice Visualization